Who is Cleo Scott Brown?

 CLEO SCOTT BROWN, author of Witness to the Truth and Raceology 101, speaks, writes and conducts workshops on issues of race, voting, class, and bias through her company History Matters Institute.
 Her company focuses on using history to generate meaningful, insightful discussions that lead to introspection and change.
 She has experienced many things, and like her father, who is the central figure in her first book, she believes that their experiences have been for a greater purpose.

-Cleo has had the opportunity to share this very unique story with audiences across the country, helping to bring enlightenment and understanding about the very complex and oftentimes emotional subject of American race relations.
+Cleo has had the opportunity to share this very unique story with audiences across the country, including colleges, schools, churches, and civic organizations.
+The uses her talks, writing, and workshops to help bring enlightenment and understanding about the very complex and oftentimes emotional subject of American race relations.
 She received the HBO Beah Richards Spirit Award for her work in this area.

 Cleo was top honor graduate of her class at Grambling State University in Grambling, LA.